 Example:

 Al-Bukhari, M. I. (1997).
-The collection of authentic hadith: A complete Sahih al-Bukhari.
+The collection of authentic hadith: Sahih Al-Bukhari.
 Dar-us-Salam Publications.

 4. Book